himalay-bambhaniya/hello-world/README.md

 # hello-world
-This is first repo to learn Github
+# This is first repo to learn Github
+# Author: Himalay Bambhaniya